 Construction activities would result in emissions of criteria air pollutants from the use of off- and on-road vehicles and equipment.
 To assist lead agencies in determining whether short-term construction-related emissions of air pollutants require further analysis about whether the project may exceed the significance thresholds for criteria air pollutants shown in Table 20 above, BAAQMD developed screening criteria in its CEQA Air Quality Guidelines (May 2017).
 If a proposed project meets the screening criteria, then construction of the project would result in less-than-significant impacts with regard to criteria air pollutants.
-A project that exceeds the screening criteria may require a detailed air quality Guidelines note that the screening levels are generally representative of new development on greenfield113 sites without any form of mitigation measures taken into consideration.
+A project that exceeds the screening criteria may require a detailed air quality assessment to determine whether criteria air pollutant emissions would exceed significance thresholds.
+The CEQA Air Quality Guidelines note that the screening levels are generally representative of new development on greenfield sites without any form of mitigation measures taken into consideration.
 In addition, the screening criteria do not account for project design features, attributes, or local development requirements that could also result in lower emissions.

 The proposed construction activities are anticipated to include soil transport that would exceed the BAAQMD screening threshold of 10,000 cubic yards; therefore, a quantitative analysis was conducted.
-Construction-related criteria air pollutants generated by the proposed project were quantified using the California Emissions Estimator Model (version 2016.3.1) and provided in an air quality technical report.114 The model was developed, including default data (e.g., emission factors, meteorology), in collaboration with California air districts' staff.
+Construction-related criteria air pollutants generated by the proposed project were quantified using the California Emissions Estimator Model (version 2016.3.1) and provided in an air quality technical report.
+The model was developed, including default data (e.g., emission factors, meteorology), in collaboration with California air districts' staff.
 Default assumptions were used where project-specific information was unknown.

 Construction of the proposed project would occur over a period of approximately 22 months and approximately 22 working days per month.
 Emissions were converted from tons per year to lb/day using the estimated construction duration of 484 working days.
-Table 21 presents the proposed project's total and average daily construction emissions from criteria pollutants.115
+Table 21 presents the proposed project's total and average daily construction emissions from criteria pollutants.
+115

-Construction of the proposed project would generate emissions associated with heavy-duty construction equipment, materialhauling trucks, and construction worker vehicles.
+Construction of the proposed project would generate emissions associated with heavy-duty construction equipment, material-hauling trucks, and construction worker vehicles.
 Construction would involve demolishing an existing onsite parking lot, and

-113 A greenfield site refers to agricultural or forest land or an undeveloped site earmarked for commercial, residential, or industrial projects.
+A greenfield site refers to agricultural or forest land or an undeveloped site earmarked for commercial, residential, or industrial projects.